Yves33/wxgpx/src/docs/README.md

 2.6 How do I run it?
 --------------------
-On windows: doubleclick launch_WIN.bat, or on wxgpgpsport.py if you python files are already associated with python executables (right click on *.py file, then select open with and browse to miniconda/python.exe or miniconda\pythonw.exe).
+On windows: doubleclick launch_WIN.bat, or on wxgpgpsport.py if you python files are already associated with python executables (right click on \*.py file, then select open with and browse to miniconda/python.exe or miniconda\pythonw.exe).
 On macOSX: doubleclick launch_OSX.command, or enter pythonw .gpgpsport.py in a terminal window.
-On linux  : open a command prompt and run python gpgpsport.py, or double click glaunch_linux.sh after chmod +x ./gpgpsport.sh), or associate *.py files with correct program python.
+On linux  : open a command prompt and run python gpgpsport.py, or double click glaunch_linux.sh after chmod +x ./gpgpsport.sh), or associate \*.py files with correct program python.
 Depends on your file manager.

 3. BRIEF MANUAL
 ===================

 3.1 Getting started:
 -------------------
 At startup, the software window is divided into 3 main panels:

 * The top left panel (map panel) shows a view of the earth.
 * The bottom panel (time panel) should be empty.
 * The top right panel (plugin notebook) displays a notebook where a variety of plugins can display additional data computed from current file.
 * The status bar will display information about the current point.
 * In all program, the mouse wheel is emulated with Ctrl+left click and Ctrl+right click.
 I found it very convenient on a laptop without mouse wheel.

 3.2 Opening a file:
 ------------------
-* Using the menu (File->Open), you’ll get a file selection dialog box where you can browse to the file you want to open.
+* Using the menu (File->Open), you'll get a file selection dialog box where you can browse to the file you want to open.
 * The program can read gpx files v1.0 (\*.gpx), compressed gpx files (\*.gpz, gpx.gz) and Garmin fit files (\*.fit).
 Be sure to select the right type of file in the file selector filter combo box.
 * If no information is found concerning speed in the file, the speed is calculated according to GPS positions and time.
 Some other information (such as slope, course,…) are calculated by the software and everything is stored in a table (to learn more about this table, see plugins section, table and shell).